This site uses cookies. By continuing to browse the ConceptDraw site you are agreeing to our Use of Site Cookies.

 How to Create a Sales Flowchart

 A Sales flowchart is a specialized type of flowchart.
 With the help of a sales flowchart, you can visually describe tasks, documents, people responsible for execution at each stage of the sales process.
 For most commercial organizations, the sales process is inherent to its existence and ability to create profit.
 Although each company will achieve this aim in its own way, the core selling process remains similar throughout — a potential buyer or prospective customer exchanges money with an organization in return for goods or services.
 Despite this rather simplistic definition, there exists a huge scope as to which approach is taken.
 Indeed, it is not uncommon for the sales division to be the largest within a corporate structure, employing a team of salespeople, analysts, and the sales managers, who are in charge of sales division operations.
 The practical applications of sales process flowcharts are numerous and wide-ranging.
-At the sales level, you might map the process of customer interact
+At sales level, you might map the process of customer interact

 Cross Functional Flowchart Examples

+Take a look on an example of Cross-Functional-Flowchart, showing the software service cross-function process flowcharts among the different departments.
+It presents a simple flowchart among the customer, sales, technical support, tester and development.
 Try now Flowchart Software and Cross-Functional library with 2 libraries and 45 vector shapes of the Cross-Functional Flowcharts solution.
 Then you can use built-in templates to create and present your software service cross-function process flowcharts.

 "In elementary algebra, a quadratic equation (from the Latin quadratus for "square") is any equation having the form